QS-Cube/ED/README.md

 # Contact Us

-If you have any problems compiling or installing QS<sup>3</sup>, or if you have any requests for future additional functions in QS<sup>3</sup>, please comment in the "Issues" tag of this repository, or contact the developers of QS<sup>3</sup>:
+If you have any problems compiling or installing QS<sup>3</sup>, or if you have any requests for future additional functions in QS<sup>3</sup>, please comment in the "Issues" tag of this repository, or contact the developers of QS<sup>3</sup>: <br>
-Hiroshi Ueda: ueda.hiroshi.qiqb@osaka-u.ac.jp
+Hiroshi Ueda: ueda.hiroshi.qiqb@osaka-u.ac.jp <br>
-Tokuro Shimokawa: tokuro.shimokawa@oist.jp
+Tokuro Shimokawa: tokuro.shimokawa@oist.jp <br>
 We will reply to your comments after fixing the issues you found.

 # Developers